perldude/perldude/README.md

 * [In the Court of the Crimson King](https://www.youtube.com/playlist?list=PLXhfRoiJBIiuXOUv_7EJ1i7UKj0aGfy0U) - King Crimson
 * [A Night at the Opera](https://www.youtube.com/playlist?list=OLAK5uy_mz4wksGpUUokxRpbyFKZ8pmRY51dWvDH8) - Queen

-#### The 25 Best Singles of the Rock Era*
+#### The 25 Best Singles of the Rock Era* (in playlist order)

-* Bohemian Rhapsody - Queen
+1. Rock Around the Clock - Bill Haley and His Comets
-* Satisfaction - The Rolling Stones
+1. Jailhouse Rock - Elvis Presley
-* The House of the Rising Sun - The Animals
+1. One Fine Day - The Chiffons
-* Nights in White Satin - The Moody Blues
+1. Blue Moon - The Marcels
-* We're An American Band - Grand Funk
+1. Papa's Got a Brand New Bag - James Brown
-* Rock Around the Clock - Bill Haley and His Comets
+1. A Hard Day's Night - The Beatles
-* Born to Be Wild - Steppenwolf
+1. Satisfaction - The Rolling Stones
-* Long Tall Sally - Little Richard
+1. Born to Be Wild - Steppenwolf
-* War - Edwin Starr
+1. In-A-Gadda-Da-Vida - Iron Butterly
-* Oh Girl - The Chi-Lites
+1. We're An American Band - Grand Funk
-* Show and Tell - Al Wilson
+1. Long Tall Sally - Little Richard
-* Inner City Blues - Marvin Gaye
+1. Welcome to the Jungle - Guns n' Roses
-* California Dreamin' - The Mamas and The Papas
+1. Paranoid - Black Sabbath
-* Baker Street - Gerry Rafferty
+1. Holiday in Cambodia - Dead Kennedys
-* In-A-Gadda-Da-Vida - Iron Butterly
+1. War - Edwin Starr
-* One Fine Day - The Chiffons
+1. Inner City Blues - Marvin Gaye
-* A Hard Day's Night - The Beatles
+1. Oh Girl - The Chi-Lites
-* Blue Moon - The Marcels
+1. Show and Tell - Al Wilson
-* These Boots Are Made For Walkin' - Nancy Sinatra
+1. The House of the Rising Sun - The Animals
-* Welcome to the Jungle - Guns n' Roses
+1. Baker Street - Gerry Rafferty
-* Jailhouse Rock - Elvis Presley
+1. California Dreamin' - The Mamas and The Papas
-* Papa's Got a Brand New Bag - James Brown
+1. These Boots Are Made For Walkin' - Nancy Sinatra
-* Epitaph - King Crimson
+1. Epitaph - King Crimson
-* Paranoid - Black Sabbath
+1. Nights in White Satin - The Moody Blues
-* Holiday in Cambodia - Dead Kennedys
+1. Bohemian Rhapsody - Queen

 \* - Don't ask me to make it smaller.
 That is impossible.